meghads/PIIStreamlit/README.md

 - The app currently supports basic PII detection for Aadhaar, PAN, Driving License, and Voter ID.
 You can extend it with more patterns if needed.
 - The redaction feature is only available for PDFs.

-You can directly paste this content into your `README.md` file.